-The Clause of Appointments the Constitution vests the President with the authority to "nominate, and by and with the Advice and Consent of the Senate, [to] appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States."
+The Appointments Clause the Constitution vests the President with the authority to "nominate, and by and with the Advice and Consent of the Senate, [to] appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States."
 U.S. Const. art.
 II, § 2, cl.
 2. Immediately following the Appointments Clause, the Recess Appointments Clause vests the President with the "Power to fill up all Vacancies that may happen during the Recess of the Senate, by granting Commissions which shall expire at the End of their next Session."
 Id. art.
 II, § 2, cl.
 3.

 The Executive Branch has long understood the Recess Appointments Clause to confer the authority necessary to fill vacancies that exist during any recess when the Senate is unavailable to provide its advice and consent, irrespective of when the vacancy first arose.
-Consistent with that interpretation, Presidents have made hundreds of recess appointments since the nation's Founding to fill vacancies that existed during Senate recesses, regardless of when those vacancies arose.
-The court below held that this settled understanding was unconstitutional, concluding that the text and history of the Recess Appointments Clause compelled a far more narrow interpretation of the President's authority under this provision.
-This is wrong.
+Consistent with that interpretation, Presidents have made hundreds of recess appointments since the nation's Founding. below held that understanding was unconstitutional, concluding text and history of the Appointments Clause compelled a far more narrow interpretation of the President's authority under This is wrong. this provision.
 The crabbed interpretation of the court below is not only inconsistent with settled practice, it is inconsistent with the structure, text, and history of the Constitution.